 This two-year, full-time program is intended for professionals with a Masters degree in Human Services or a related field, including those in medical professions who are seeking licensure as a psychotherapist in Wisconsin.

 Check out the program handbook and program brochure for an overview of FTTI including course descriptions, and an introduction to our faculty and supervisors.

 View Program Handbook [PDF]

-As a student at FTTI, you’ll strengthen your therapeutic skills through intensive individual and group supervision.
-You’ll also learn how to integrate academic materials and clinical experiences into a well-defined personal practice style.
+As a student at FTTI, you will strengthen your therapeutic skills through intensive individual and group supervision in a team-based clinical setting.
+You will also integrate academic, clinical and life experience into a well-defined personal practice style.
 All supervisors are AAMFT-approved and practicing marriage and family therapists.

 To apply for the program, you must have:

 Graduation criteria for this program include:

 *A total of 1,000 hours is required for an MFT license.